How to maintain your vacuum cleaner? This is a question every person asks who is worried about house cleaning.

 #4 Tip Maintain Vacuum Cleaner With Clean (Vacuum Filters)

-If you have a bag less or canister less vacuum cleaner like Dyson or Shark, you need to clean the filters daily or at least twice a week.
+If you use a bagless model like Dyson or Shark, clean the filters at least once or twice a week to avoid blockages.

 #5 Tip how to maintained your vacuum cleaner with watching (Vacuum’s performance)